vanesascode/todo-list-nextjs-prisma-typescript-tailwind/README.md

-It is a To-Do list app made with Next.js, Prisma....
+# My first Next.js App
+It is a todo list using Next.js 13, Prisma for the database, Typescript and Tailwind.
+Just for learning a little bit all these tools.

 ## SETUP